talhagg/TheMovieBox/README.md

 # 🎬 MovieBox

 **Purpose of the App:**

 An application made in MVVM architecture, where users can see the details of the movies and make their own favorite lists.
 Technologies I use: Alamofire, SDWebImage, CoreData

+Protocol Oriented Programming and the application I made by following Solid Principles added a lot to me in the name of clean coding.

 **Screenshoots :**